 - Open data in Excel and graph as needed.

-To ensure reliability of sensor station data, data trends and patterns should be regularly evaluated.
+To ensure reliability of monitoring station data, data trends and patterns should be regularly evaluated.
 Graphical displays of data and assessment of the data in the context of the specific site conditions and ecological expectations should be used as a quality control measure to ensure data reliability.
 Issues and problems to look for in data-quality assessment are extensive but there are specific common issues that can be considered when troubleshooting for problems in sensor data (see Appendix J and K).
-If sensor station data appear suspicious (outside of normal range for the site, erratic, etc.) cross-checks with other calibrated sensors should be done immediately.
-If sensor station data appear normal, cross-checks with handheld sensors should be done quarterly as a general quality control method.
+If monitoring station data appear suspicious (outside of normal range for the site, erratic, etc.) cross-checks with other calibrated sensors should be done immediately.
+If monitoring station data appear normal, cross-checks with handheld sensors should be done quarterly as a general quality control method.

-Sensor Station Maintenance
+8.2.Monitoring Station Maintenance

 - Keep sensors clean and area around sensors free of debris.